tony-aw/tinycodet/README.md

-# Parallel computing / multi-threading
+## Parallel computing / multi-threading in string functions

 The `s_repl()` and `s_extract()` functions internally use `mapply()`.
 I can imagine that sometimes some character vector `x` is so large that